X-linked hypertrichosis

-X-linked hypertrichosis, also known as X-linked congenital generalized hypertrichosis, is a hereditary disorders characterized by generalized congenital hypertrichosis and thick eyebrows.
+X-linked hypertrichosis, also known as X-linked congenital generalized hypertrichosis, is a hereditary disorder characterized by generalized congenital hypertrichosis and thick eyebrows.

 Signs and symptoms

 Hypertrichosis is characterized as excessive hair growth anywhere on the body, in either men or women.
 X-linked hypertrichosis affects males more than females.

 Causes

-X-linked hypertrichosis was first mapped in chromosome Xq24-q27.1 in a Mexican family; however, the underlying genetic facts remain unknown.
+X-linked hypertrichosis was found in a Mexican family to be caused by a 389 kb interchromosomal insertion at an extragenic palindrome site at Xq27.1.
+The inserted DNA significantly reduces the expression of fibroblast growth factor 13.

 X-linked hypertrichosis is inherited in an X-linked dominant pattern of inheritance.